Big Island of Hawaii Must See & Do

 Mile Marker 2 Hilina Pali Road

 The 8.2 mile trip down narrow Hilina Pali Road may not offer much in the way of gorgeous scenery.
 However, the breathtaking views at the end are worth the effort if you have the time.
 The paved road leads you past the vegetation of Chain of Craters Road into the arid, scrubby environment of the Ka'u Desert.
 Camp Kulanaokuaiki is about four miles down Hilina Pali Road followed by the head of the 6.3 mile Mauna Iki Trail and later the old Kipuka Nene Campground.
 Kipuka Nene has been closed since the endangered nene, the state bird of Hawaii similar to a Canadian goose, began nesting there but don't expect to see a lot of nene hanging around.
 Although if you do, please do not disturb them or offer them food.
 Occasionally Hilina Pali is closed due to fire or nene nesting.
 The road continues to twist and turn over the bumpy and rutted pavement until you finally reach the Hilina Pali Lookout - this could take as long as half an hour.
-The lookout boasts a covered picnic pavilion and pit toilet.
+The lookout boasts a covered picnic pavilion and a pit toilet.
 You can walk a hundred yards down the trail to an extraordinary view of the pali (cliff in Hawaiian).
 With the strong winds whipping around you and the expanse of land in front, it seems like the end of the world - a wild and beautiful place.
 It was also the site of a disaster in 1975 when a 7.2 magnitude earthquake shook portions of the pali free.
 The collapse caused a tsunami that killed two campers at Halape camp on the coast.
 There is a small plaque in their memory.
-The return trip is easy, simply go back to where you came from being mindful of oncoming traffic trying to share the portions of one lane road.
+The return trip is easy, simply go back to where you came from being mindful of oncoming traffic trying to share the portions of a one-lane road.

 Mile Marker 2.2 Devil's Throat